New peak in food alerts in Germany in 2019

-The chart shows that the number of alerts published has risen steadily over the past three years in particular, reaching a new high of 186 in 2018.
-If this is spread over a whole year, a food warning is published in Germany approximately every second day.
+The chart shows that since 2015 the number of alerts published has risen continously, reaching a new peak of 198 alerts for food in 2019.
+If this is spread over an entire year, a food warning is published more frequently than every second day in Germany.

 Reasons for alerts

 If we take a closer look at the various reasons why food manufacturers have to take responsibility for recalls, we see that microbiological contamination and foreign bodies are the two top reasons.
 They account for almost two thirds (63%) of recalls from 2011 to 2018.